 Virtual Services during COVID-19

 Accessibility Services will remain available and continue to service our students.
-At the beginning of the Fall 2020 semester, we will be hosting all meetings virtually, either via phone or video message, and students can schedule appointments through the the Stetson SSC system by following the instructions below.
+During the Spring 2021 semester, we will be hosting all meetings virtually, either via phone or video message, and students can schedule appointments through the the Stetson SSC system by following the instructions below.

 For any currently registered students who need to utilize the ASC for testing purposes please complete the exam request form.